Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Related Work

-Finally, a number of works seek to address the challenges posed by LLM hallucinations.
+Finally, a number of prior works have similarly sought to address the challenges posed by LLM hallucinations.
 Active research areas include hallucination detection~\cite{manakul2023selfcheckgpt, mundler2023self, xu2023understanding, kuhn2023semantic}, automated evaluation of factuality~\cite{min2023factscore, umapathi2023med, jing2023faithscore}, and mitigation techniques.
-Common strategies for mitigating hallucinations include specialized sampling methods~\cite{lee2022factuality, li2023inference, chuang2023dola, zhang2023alleviating}, more reliable input prompts~\cite{si2022prompting}, and retrieval augmentation to incorporate external knowledge~\cite{gao2023rarr, peng2023check, varshney2023stitch, yaowikichat, shuster2021retrieval}.
-Closest to our work, prior research has also used finetuning methods like SFT~\cite{lin2022teaching, yang2023alignment, zhang2023r} and RL~\cite{shulman, goldberg, tian2023fine, sun2023aligning, roit2023factually, mesgar2020improving} to reduce hallucinations (discussed in more detail in Sec. \ref{sec:existing}).
-Our work proposes a conceptual model of LLM hallucinations that explains the underlying mechanisms behind a number of these different methods.
-Furthermore, we leverage our insights to tackle the understudied problem of reward model hallucinations in RL-based factuality finetuning, to enable more scalable factuality finetuning for long-form generation tasks.
+Common strategies for mitigating hallucinations include specialized sampling methods~\cite{lee2022factuality, li2023inference, chuang2023dola, zhang2023alleviating}, more reliable input prompts~\cite{si2022prompting}, using retrieval augmentation to incorporate external knowledge~\cite{gao2023rarr, peng2023check, varshney2023stitch, yaowikichat, shuster2021retrieval}, and, closest to our work, finetuning models for factuality.
+In particular, prior works has found that SFT on data where difficult examples are labeled to abstaining answers~\cite{lin2022teaching, yang2023alignment, zhang2023r}, as well as RL finetuning~\cite{shulman, goldberg, tian2023fine, sun2023aligning, roit2023factually, mesgar2020improving} can improve the factuality of model generations, which we also observe in our experiments.
+While these works propose specific approaches for tackling hallucinations, our work instead aims to better understand the underlying mechanisms that govern language models hallucinations in a unified manner.
+Furthermore, our work investigates the little-studied effects of reward model hallucinations, which we find to have a large impact on the efficacy of RL factuality finetuning.